kjell/mcn-2020-git-haiku/index.md

-Chirping of the quails
+Swallow in the dusk
-let us arrange these flowers
+these brilliant-hued hibiscus
-Stabs the darkness
+Splash!